What’s With All the Mass Protests? (Hint: It’s Not About Income Inequality)

 Safe haven assets, including gold, U.S. Treasury bonds and the Japanese yen, have normally receded in “risk-on” environments, and this cycle has been no exception.
 Gold prices have fallen around 6.3 percent from their six-year highs of more than $1,565 an ounce in early September.

 Consequentially, investors have been taking money out of gold-backed ETFs at a rapid pace.
-In the week ended November 8, as much as $620.7 million was withdrawn from SPDR Gold Shares (GLD), the world’s largest ETF backed by physical gold.
+Last Friday, as much as $620.7 million was withdrawn from SPDR Gold Shares (GLD), the world’s largest ETF backed by physical gold.
 That amount was the most for a single week since October 2016.

 Thinking about buying the dip in gold?
 Watch my interview with Kitco’s Daniela Cambone by clicking here!